BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Fell Sight
 - Terror

-**ACTIVE/PASSIVE RULES**
+- **Feral Charge** `ACTIVE`

-- **Feral Charge** `ACTIVE` - When a Werewolf Charges an enemy Infantry model, they gain the Knock to the Ground bonus as if they were Cavalry.
+When a Werewolf Charges an enemy Infantry model, they gain the Knock to the Ground bonus as if they were Cavalry.
 This bonus is lost if they are subsequently charged by an enemy Cavalry model.

 </div>